alban-gerome/spider/README.md

 Introduction:
 -------------

 I have tried to write a spider to validate web analytics implementations since 2011.
 My first original attempt was using PHP, cURL and MySQL.
 It became clear that a script could analyse the scraped HTML it could not interpret and evaluate the content.
+It would also only return the original content of the page and the content can change dynamically through Ajax requests and lazy loading.
 The code for this first attempt is not included here.

 I do not remember how I stumbled upon PhantomJS however PhantomJS can not only scrape the HTML content but also evaluate the Javascript code of the page you have just scraped.
 It also provides callbacks for HTTP requests and responses, capture page errors, save screenshots and so much more.
-QA teams have recognised the potential of PhantomJS already and are increasingly adding them to they toolbox.
+QA teams have recognised the potential of PhantomJS already and are increasingly adding them to their toolbox.
 The potential for automating your web analytics implementations is phenomenal.

 Basic requirements of a spider:
 -------------------------------